buddhist-uni/buddhist-uni.github.io/_courses/function.md

 {% include content_blurb.html category="booklets" slug="buddhist-life-buddhist-path_cintita" %}

-This book forms the backbone of the course and is highly recommended.
+This lovely book forms the backbone of the course and is highly recommended.

 The book is divided into two, unsurprising halves: *Buddhist Life* and *Buddhist Path*: the exterior and interior transformation of the practitioner which follows the gradual path of Buddhism---from the mundane to the transcendent---often taught by the Buddha himself.

+The textbook is designed to be a gentle introduction for absolute beginners.

 {% include multipartcourse_outline.html course="function" introtext="This course will proceed in 15 modules following the chapters in Buddhist Life, Buddhist Path:" %}